JiiXaa/retro-buster/README.md

   - [x] When user clicks the delete button, show confirmation page including a form.
 When form is submitted the corresponding videocassette (VHS) entry is removed from database.
 - [x] Add view for editing a VHS (edit button located next to the title)
   - [x] When a user clicks the edit button, a form is displayed with inputs pre-filled with the corresponding videocassette (VHS) data.
 Upon submitting the form, the entry for that videocassette is updated in the database.

+### Database relationship model prototyping:

+- [] Videocassette class needs to have a one-to-one relationship with the Details class.
+Details instance will hold all important information about the the particular videocassette connected to it.

 ## TEST/BUGS: